jkrogager/VoigtFit/docs/install.rst

 ---------------------

-If the installation went smoothly, you should be able to run VoigtFit from the terminal by excecuting the following command:
+If the installation went smoothly, you should be able to run VoigtFit from the terminal by executing the following command:

 .. code-block:: bash